yuanbei/Nars-Wiki/Experience-file:-Format-and-Usage.md

 The first integer is simply a step number showing at what step this sentence appeared (starts with 0).
 For above example the first step was an input statement <{tim} --> cat>.

 After column ":" there are one or more tuples showing id of a reasoner and an integer showing from each input the statement was derived.
 Reasoner id is useful when there are more than one reasoner in case of network exchange or if experience was resumed at a different instance of a system.

-For example look at line 14 in the experience file:<br/>
+For example on line 14 in the experience file:<br/>
 OUT: <{garfield,tim} --> cat>. %1.00;0.81% {30 : (-7370839197512280216,1);(-7370839197512280216,0)}<br/>

-Here the integer is 30 means that on step 30th the sentence <{garfield,tim} --> cat>. %1.00;0.81% was derived.
+Here the integer 30 means that on step 30th the sentence <{garfield,tim} --> cat>. %1.00;0.81% was derived.<br/>
-The first tuple "(-7370839197512280216,1)" shows that reasoner id is "-7370839197512280216" and the sentence was derived from input 1, the second tuple shows that the sentence was derived also from input 2 by the same reasoner, id is "-7370839197512280216".
+The first tuple "(-7370839197512280216,1)" shows that reasoner id is "-7370839197512280216" and the sentence was derived from input 1, the second tuple shows that the same sentence was derived also from input 2 by the same reasoner, id is "-7370839197512280216".